kunksed/raj.plus/content/pages/me.md

 - Twitter: [kunksed](https://twitter.com/kunksed)
 - LinkedIn: [raj-kunkolienkar](https://linkedin.com/in/raj-kunkolienkar)

-## Questions & Themes of Inquiry

--

 ## Music

 I am very easy to please, when it comes to different genres of music - across geographies and timelines.
-These days, I am tuned into Lo-Fi and Chill Hop in the background.
+These days, I am tuned into Pop, Lo-Fi and Chill Hop in the background.
 Before Spotify became a thing, I used to loop The Beatles, Chopin, Pink Floyd, Andrew Bird, Jack Johnson, Regina Spektor, Sidney Bechet and Norah Jones.
 You can check out my listening history from the last decade on my [last.fm](http://last.fm/user/rrsk56/).
-I'd be thankful to the person who gets me to appreciate death metal.

 ## Timeline